ganeshbiyer/Nse_Historical_Data/README.md

 Contains data from 2018.
 The files are in **.parquet** format.

+Includes 1 min data for Nifty, BankNifty, FinNifty and MidcapNifty indexes.

 They can be read using Pandas as shown below.

   **df = pandas.read_parquet(<filename.parquet>)**